pypa/setuptools-scm/README.txt

         ...,
     )

-get_version takes the optional argument cachefile, which causes it to store the version info in a python script instead of abusing PKG-INFO from a sdist
+`get_version` takes the optional argument `cachefile`, which causes it to store the version info in a python script instead of abusing PKG-INFO from a sdist.